Wyoming Cowboys basketball: History

 The Wyoming basketball program began in 1904 when a group known as the "Laramie Town Team" challenged a team from the university to a basketball game; Wyoming won that game by a score of 17–5.
 The team became a powerhouse in the 1930s under coach Willard "Dutch" Witte, who led the 1934 Cowboy team to a 26–3 record.
 Wyoming was retroactively named the 1934 national champion by the Helms Foundation.
 Witte coached a total of nine seasons in Laramie and compiled a 134–51 record.

 After Witte stepped down in 1939, Everett Shelton took over the team and went on to become the winningest coach in Wyoming history in his 19 years in Laramie.
 Although Shelton went just 6–10 in his first season, his teams would win 20 or more games seven times during his career.
 In 1943, the Cowboys went 31–2 and won the NCAA tournament.
 That team was led by Ken Sailors, who scored 16 points in the championship game victory over Georgetown on his way to being named the tournament's Most Outstanding Player.
 In addition, Sailors was named college basketball's Player of the Year in 1943 and again in 1946 after returning from fighting in World War II.
 In all, the Cowboys made eight NCAA tournament appearances under Shelton, though they only won one game aside from the three-game run in 1943.

 After Shelton retired in 1959, Wyoming basketball lay dormant for some time.
 Including Shelton's last four campaigns as head coach, the Cowboys endured nine consecutive losing seasons from 1956 to 1964.
 Coach Bill Strannigan, who succeeded Shelton, had just six winning seasons in 14 years as head coach and made one NCAA Tournament appearance in 1967 in which the Cowboys were handed a lopsided loss at the hands of eventual national champion UCLA and its All-American center Lew Alcindor, who later changed his name to Kareem Abdul-Jabbar.
 Again from 1971 through 1978, the Cowboys had one winning season, a 17–10 campaign under Don DeVoe in 1976–77.

 In 1978, Jim Brandenburg became the Cowboys' head coach and the program experienced a resurgence.
 In his nine seasons, Wyoming did not have a single losing season and made four NCAA Tournament appearances.
 In 1981, the Cowboys were 24–6 and reached the second round of the NCAA tournament.
-In addition to being the Cowboys' first tournament appearance since 1967, it was their first 20-win season since 1952–53 and first NCAA Tournament victory since 1952.
+In addition to being the Cowboys' first tournament appearance since 1967, it was their first 20-win season since 1952–53 and first NCAA tournament victory since 1952.
 After guiding the Cowboys to the Sweet 16 in 1987, however, Brandenburg left the Cowboys to become the coach at conference rival San Diego State.
-He was replaced by Benny Dees, who went 26–6 in his first year with the Cowboys and returned them to the NCAA Tournament where they lost in the first round of the 1988 NCAAs to Loyola-Marymount.
+He was replaced by Benny Dees, who went 26–6 in his first year with the Cowboys and returned them to the NCAA tournament in 1988 where they lost in the first round to Loyola Marymount.